Income protection insurance

 This is to make sure that the consumer isn’t better off than when they were working.
 This is often referred to as the ‘limitation of benefit’ clause in policies.
 This clause can differ between policies.

 A customer might say they weren’t aware of the policy's limitation of benefit clause or that it wasn’t properly explained to them when the policy was sold.
-If we receive a complaint, we’ll check that the limitation clause was properly explained to the customer at the time of sale.
+If we get a complaint like this, we’ll check that the limitation clause was properly explained to the customer at the time of sale.

 If it wasn’t properly explained and the customer lost out as a result, we’ll usually tell you to put them in the position they’d be in if the options had been correctly explained.